-Home » Oocyte Cryopreservation
+Home » Oocyte Cryopreservation in Delhi

 As we know unlike in case of men a women’s reproductive life is limited by age.
 So if a decides to postpone getting pregnant either due to personal/professionals reasons or medical reasons.
 Oocytes Banking is exciting technology, it has really change a life of lots of women.
 The intention of the procedure is to secure future fertility by preserving their eggs just like Diana Hayden (Miss World) did.